matthieugomez/statar/vignettes/main.md

 demean(c(1,2), fe = list(c(NA,2), c(1,3)))
 ```

-# Dates and Panel Data
-The package adds support for panel data.
+# Elapsed dates

-The classes "weekly", "monthly", "quarterly"  are stored as elapsed periods since 1970/01/0 (resp in week, months, quarters).
-However, they print as dates and are compatible with usual time extraction (ie `month`, `year`, etc)
+The classes "weekly", "monthly", "quarterly"  print as dates and are compatible with usual time extraction (ie `month`, `year`, etc).
+Yet, they are stored as integers, which represents the number of elapsed periods since 1970/01/0 (resp in week, months, quarters).
+This is particularly handy for simple algebra

 ```R
  # elapsed dates